ibm-cloud-docs/power-iaas/set-full-linux.md

 1. Log in to your proxy server, by using the `ssh root@<public IP of proxy>` command.
 2. Ensure that another IP route is created within the proxy.
 This IP route allows the IPs that are within the range of the created private IP gateway for your VM to this proxy gateway.

-    - Run the `ip route` command and add a private PowerVS VM gateway ranges(CIDR) via gateway of proxy.
+    - Run the `ip route` command and add CIDR of private network in Step 1 via gateway of proxy.

       - You can view the private VM gateway in the [IBM Cloud](https://cloud.ibm.com){: external} website.
 Select the PowerVS VM that you have created in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm), and go to the attached private network.
 The CIDR is listed as the last variable.
       - Run the `route -n` command to view the gateway of the proxy.